calciver/Intelligent-Robotics/README.md

 # Intelligent-Robotics
-Codes to explain case problems
+Codes to explain case problems.
 I hope this helps!